tmichoel/genome-scale-modelling/README.md

 The notes are written in markdown and converted to a static site using [Docsy][], a [Hugo theme module][] for technical documentation sites.

+The public URL for the site is: [https://tmichoel.github.io/genome-scale-modelling/](https://tmichoel.github.io/genome-scale-modelling/)

 ## Running the website locally

 You can find detailed theme instructions in the [Docsy user guide][].